edgar971/personal-blog/src/pages/getting-started-with-ecto-part-1/index.md

 NOTE: Your Postgres configuration might be different.

 1. Double check your username, password, and host if you are having problems connecting.
-1. The default port of `5432` is used but you can change it by adding to the config above: `port: 15432`
+1. The default port of `5432` is used, but you can change it by adding to the config above: `port: 15432`

 The last thing we need to do is set up the `GettingStartedWithEcto.Repo` as a supervisor within our application's supervision tree inside `lib/getting_started_with_ecto/application.ex`: